 Stroud Town Council has councillor vacancy in Valley ward.
 If you would like to help us to deliver our aim of serving the people of Stroud to create a thriving, sustainable community please read on for further information about how to apply and to check whether you are eligible.

-The closing date for applications is the 10th July 2020.
+The closing date for applications is 3rd January 2021.
 The Council will consider applications at their meeting on 11th January...
 Read More »